whitequark/lab-notebook/source/_posts/2015-02-06-50w-lc-resonant-converter-power-board.markdown

 which is neither a typical nor useful load.

 The board will probably have to be respun to obtain better ADC performance.

+The power dissipation on the inductor is annoying, but acceptable with forced air cooling.